spikegrobstein/mcwrapper/README.markdown

     ./mcwrapper save-off
     ./mcwrapper save-on

-If you'd like to stop the server, issue the following:
+If you'd like to stop the server, issue the following command:

     ./mcwrapper stop